okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/device-authorization-grant/main/index.md

 ## Overview

 The Device Authorization feature is an OAuth 2.0 grant type.
 It allows users to sign in to input constrained devices, such as smart TVs, digital picture frames, and printers, as well as devices with no browser.
-The Device Authorization grant type enables you to use a secondary device, such as a laptop or mobile phone, to complete sign-in to applications that run on such devices.
+Device Authorization enables you to use a secondary device, such as a laptop or mobile phone, to complete sign-in to applications that run on such devices.

 The Device Authorization feature is available for both Okta Classic and Okta Identity Engine orgs.